camunda/camunda-docs-cawemo/content/technical-guide/installation/_index.md

 ## 3. Create a `.env` file

-In the same server directory, create a `.env` file with the following content and adjust the values according to your own setup.
+In the same server directory, create a `.env` file with the following content and adjust the values according to your own setup, especially the path to the license file.

 {{< note title="Generating unique secrets" class="info" >}}
 The below configuration lacks values for `SERVER_SESSION_COOKIE_SECRET` and `WEBSOCKET_SECRET` that each customer has to generate once before the first run.
 A long sequence of at least 32 random characters should be fine.